bishopsmove/Certification-Study-Guides/Microsoft/MCSD/70-487.Azure/readme.md

 -  use data service interceptors and service operators
 - Manipulate XML data structures
 - Read filter, create, modify XML data structures
--  Manipulate XML data by using XMLReader, XMLWriter, XMLDocument, XPath, LINQ to XML
+-  Manipulate XML data by using:
+	- XMLReader
+	- XMLWriter
+	- XMLDocument
+	- XPath
+	- LINQ to XML
 -  transform XML by using XSLT transformations

 ####Preparation resources

 - Transaction isolation levels
 - WCF Data Services
 - XML documents and data

 ##Querying and manipulating data by using Entity Framework (20-25%)

 - Query and manipulate data by using the Entity Framework
 - Query, update, and delete data by using DbContext
 -  build a query that uses deferred execution